Skip to content

 The ecall exception

-Most exceptions happen due to something wrong such as invalid memory access.
-However, RISC-V provides a special instruction, ecall, which triggers the so-called environment call exception intentionally (see exception #8 and #11 in Table 23).
-This instruction is for system calls: if a thread invokes ecall, the control flow will transfer to the operating system which will serve a system call for this thread.
+Most exceptions occur due to errors, but RISC-V provides a special instruction, ecall, which intentionally triggers the so-called environment call exception (see exception #8 and #11 in Table 23).
+This instruction is for system calls: when a thread invokes ecall, the control flow transfers to the operating system, which serves a system call for that thread.

 TIP

 The U-Mode and M-mode in Table 23 stand for user mode and machine mode.
-We will touch these privilege modes very soon when we start to explain memory protection.
+We will cover these privilege modes very soon when we start explaining memory protection later in this project.

 A sketch of the "kernel"

-We have been using the word "kernel" since P2, but we never explain what is an OS kernel.
-With the knowledge of mcause, we can show you a sketch of the "kernel".
+We have been using the term kernel since P2, but we have never explained what it is.
+Now that you know the mcause CSR, we can show you a sketch of the kernel.

 c